-Our spina bifida program is one of only 17 in the country that has been selected to participate in the National Spina Bifida Registry Demonstration Project, funded by the Centers for Disease Control and Prevention, to track long-term outcomes for children and adults with spina bifida and to perform research into these disorders.
-This is just one example of our outstanding reputation nationwide and demonstrates our commitment to spina bifida patients and to continued improvement in the care and treatments they receive.
+Our Spina Bifida program is one of only 20 in the country that has been selected to participate in the National Spina Bifida Registry Demonstration Project, funded by the Centers for Disease Control and Prevention, to track long-term outcomes for children and adults with Spina Bifida and to perform research into these disorders.
+This is just one example of our outstanding reputation nationwide and demonstrates our commitment to Spina Bifida patients and to continued improvement in the care and treatments they receive.

 We often start with non-operative measures, such as physical or occupational therapy or therapeutic massage.
 We focus on the best management of each child’s condition and symptoms, taking a holistic approach to their care.

 When surgery is necessary, we offer the latest minimally invasive techniques for children in the first 48 hours of life to close the defect in the spinal cord, as well as expertise in subsequent surgeries to correct deformities or place or repair shunts.